topseed/topseed-npm/browserSide/README.md

 - .js framework agnostic, but I like RIOT

-- depends on muicss/loadjs; load before
+- depends on muicss/loadjs and js signals; load before

-- loads and uses js-cookie, signals and bowser from CDN
+- loads and uses js-cookie and bowser from CDN

 - loads bugsnag and latest jQuery v3.x.

 Version naming is YY.MM.DD
 For older release view git history.

 Use from CDN as, make sure you get the latest version number, older versions are deprecated quickly:
 - <https://cdn.rawgit.com/topseed/topseed-npm/master/browserSide/setup_170321.js>

-You'll need 'deps/loadjs.min.js' loaded ahead.
-Look at the <ex.html> here.
+Look at the * ex.html * here of how it is loaded in head.